505-solutions/cc-lend/blogs/CC-lend-blog.md

 ### What is State Connector?

 The cross-chain lending solution presented in this demo is built on top of State Connector.
-This protocol leverages the State Connector's ability to query data from other blockchains outside of Flare, enabling seamless asset transfers and lending operations across multiple chains.
+The application leverages the State Connector's ability to query data from other blockchains outside of Flare, enabling seamless asset transfers and lending operations across multiple chains.
 The process is decentralized, secure, and cost-effective, with independent attestation providers transferring information from other blockchains to Flare.
 When the State Connector smart contract confirms the required consensus among the provided information, the data is successfully transferred, facilitating the lending transaction.
 Flare's State Connector eliminates the need for all participants to operate on the same blockchain, removing utility barriers and streamlining the process.
 This innovation provides a competitive advantage for dApps and other financial products built on Flare by enhancing interoperability and efficiency in the DeFi ecosystem.

 You can learn more about the State Connector system [here](https://docs.flare.network/tech/state-connector/).

 ### What is Flare time series oracle (FTSO)

 The cross-chain lending solution presented in this demo also leverages the Flare Time Series Oracle (FTSO).
 FTSO provides decentralized, real-time data feeds from external sources, which are crucial for determining accurate and up-to-date asset prices.
 This process is secure, reliable, and cost-effective, utilizing independent data providers to gather and validate information.
-When the FTSO smart contract confirms the provided data, it ensures the integrity and accuracy of the information used in lending transactions.
-By integrating FTSO, Flare eliminates the need for centralized oracles, reducing risk and enhancing the reliability of cross-chain operations.
+When the FTSO smart contract provides price feed data, it ensures the integrity and accuracy of the information used in lending transactions.
+By integrating FTSO, Flare eliminates the need for centralized oracles, reducing risk and enhancing the reliability of price data.
 This capability offers a competitive edge to dApps and financial products built on Flare, as it ensures real-time, accurate data for seamless lending activities.

 You can learn more about the Flare Time Series Oracle [here](https://flare.network/ftso/).